-Churchill County provides funds for, and requires attorneys employed with the OPD and all other indigent defense providers to comply with the professional obligations for Continuing Legal Education (CLE).
+Churchill County provides funds for, and requires attorneys employed with the Office of Public Defender and Office of Alternate Public Defender and all other indigent defense providers to comply with the professional obligations for Continuing Legal Education (CLE).
 Consistent with recently enacted regulations of the Indigent Defense Commission, attorneys providing indigent defense will be required to complete at least 5 of those CLE hours in topics related to indigent defense.